flu-crew/classLog/README.md

 can then be used to assign classification future clades with linear time complexity.

 ## Installation
-Navigate to the directory with the setup.py/
+Clone and then navigate to the directory with the setup.py/
 ```bash
 #Clone the classlog repo
 git clone https://github.com/flu-crew/classLog.git